AMENDED BYLAWS OF THE PARENT COMMUNITY ORGANIZATION OF THE ENVIRONMENTAL CHARTER SCHOOL AT FRICK PARK

 Section 2.
 Checks.

-Two authorized signatures shall be required on a requisition for each check issued by the PCO.
-At least one signature on each check shall be an officer (Chair, Secretary or Treasurer).
-The Executive Committee shall designate up to five Executive Committee members and school administrators to have the authority to sign checks issued by the PCO.
-The second signature shall be one of the up to five designated individuals.
-The Treasurer shall verify all expenditures before checks are issued.
-Expenditures by the PCO in excess of one hundred and fifty dollars ($150.00) and outside of the approved annual budget shall be authorized by a vote of the Executive.
+Two authorized signatures will be required on a requisition for each check issued by the PCO.
+At least one signature on each check will be an officer.
+The Steering Committee will designate up to five Steering Committee members and school administrators to have the authority to sign checks issued by the PCO.
+The second signature will be one of the designated individuals.
+The Treasurer will verify all expenditures before checks are issued.
+Expenditures by the PCO in excess of one hundred and fifty dollars ($150.00) and outside of the approved annual budget must be authorized by a vote of the Steering Committee.

 Section 3.
 Grants.

-All proposals and/or grant applications to funding organizations shall be disclosed to and reviewed by the Principal of the School before they are submitted to said organizations.
+All proposals and/or grant applications to funding organizations will be disclosed to and reviewed by the administration of the School before they are submitted to said organizations.

 Section 4.
 Fiscal Year.

-The fiscal year of the PCO shall be the same as the fiscal year of the School.
+The fiscal year of the PCO will be the same as the fiscal year of the School.

 Section 5.
 Books, Lists and Records.

-The PCO and its Executive shall keep in written form, correct and complete books and records of account and minutes of the meetings of the Executive and standing committees, and such special committees as from time to time may be designated by the Executive.
+The PCO and its Steering Committee will keep, in written form, correct and complete books and records of account and minutes of the meetings of the Steering Committee and standing committees, and such special committees as from time to time may be designated by the Steering Committee.

 ARTICLE VII – AMENDMENTS